 Smart grid services are already being provided in licensed and license-exempt bands.
 IEEE 802 believes that sufficient licensed and license-exempt spectrum should be available for Power Grid Management Systems.

+[IEEE 802 is interested in the ongoing developments regarding Question ITU-R 236/1 and requests to be informed if and when informational updates are made available to external organizations.]
 IEEE 802 looks forward to the ongoing cooperation with ITU-R Working Party 1A in the development of the wireless standards and specifications to meet the requirements of the Power Grid Management Systems.

 Contact: Michael LYNCH